 - stuff the company has = other people's stuff + owner's stuff

 This formula (also called ALOE) might seem strange at first.
-Why do we add liabilities?
+Why do we add liabilities and equity?
 Because we're looking from the point of view of the company, not the shareholders.
 If the company has something, it could be owed to someone else.

 From the owner's point of view, owner's equity = assets - liabilities.
 This equation looks more natural, but often we aren't interested in the owner's point of view.
 We want to know about the company.